Treble Charger: Shift to pop punk (1997–2006)

-The hits "American Psycho" and "Brand New Low" were featured in EA Sports Hockey game NHL 2002 and "Hundred Million" was used in NHL 2003 and in Splashdown: Rides Gone Wild.
+The hits "American Psycho" and "Brand New Low" were featured in EA Sports hockey game NHL 2002 and "Hundred Million" was used in NHL 2003 and Splashdown: Rides Gone Wild.
 EA also used "Wear Me Down" and "Business" from the Wide Awake Bored album in Triple Play 2002.
-"American Psycho" was used in promotional advertisements for the direct-to-video movie American Pie: Band Camp and featured in the movie Dude, Where's My Car?On February 3, 2006, Nori disbanded Treble Charger, ending their 14-year career.
+"American Psycho" was used in promotional advertisements for the direct-to-video movie American Pie: Band Camp and featured in the movie Dude, Where's My Car?

+On February 3, 2006, Nori disbanded Treble Charger, ending their 14-year career.

 Post-breakup activity (2006–2011)

 Nori has stopped managing Canadian band Sum 41, although he now manages other bands.
 He is currently a "musical guru" for the Canadian reality show disBAND (since renamed Much Discovered) on MuchMusic.
 Priddle pursues a solo career in Toronto, and released a solo album in 2008 with his new band The Priddle Concern.
 MacGregor currently writes music for TV and film.
 Palter went on to pursue degrees in contemporary percussion performance and continues to perform solo and chamber music of contemporary composers all over the world.

 Treble Charger was one of the inaugural inductees into the Sault Ste.
-Marie Walk of Fame on September 30, 2006 during the grand opening weekend of the Steelback Centre, the city's new sports and entertainment arena.
+Marie Walk of Fame on September 30, 2006, during the grand opening weekend of the Steelback Centre, the city's new sports and entertainment arena.

 Nori produced Organ Thieves' first full-length studio album Somewhere Between Free Men and Slaves, which was recorded between 2010–2012 and released on April 3, 2012.

 Reunion and upcoming sixth studio album (2012–present)

 On January 15, 2012, a Twitter account was opened for the band, with the opening tweet saying "Wow - it's been a while.
 Might be time to knock the dust off...", which led to speculations about the band reuniting, also following Nori's tweet "Thinking I should probably call Bill, and maybe pick up some new guitar strings, hmmmm."
 On January 20, 2012, it was confirmed that the band will reunite (without Martin and MacGregor) and has announced plans to play a reunion show at The Indie Awards in Toronto as part of Canadian Music Week.
-Another show was confirmed for March 21, 2012 in Toronto, with the band playing alongside Organ Thieves.
+Another show was confirmed for March 21, 2012, in Toronto, with the band playing alongside Organ Thieves.
 The band played three more Canadian festival shows, in June, July and November.

 In 2013, the band played one headlining show on July 12, in Windsor, Ontario, with support from The Trews and Neverending White Lights.

 Nori and Priddle entered the studio to record new music in September 2014.
 During a 2018 headlining of the Rotaryfest, the band mentioned the possibility of a new album.

+The band held a VIP fundraiser on March 7, 2024, to raise money for the Algoma University music program.
+On July 6, 2024, Treble Charger played the Big Shiny Saturday concert in Toronto, on a bill with Bif Naked, I Mother Earth, Headstones, and The Tea Party.